 Obviously, at least hopefully, you want your business to capture as much cash on the table as possible.
 As such, you need to make your product as inelastic as possible, increasing demand, regardless of how expensive you make the product.
-Essentially, you want your customers, whether through particular features, your service, or world class marketing, to not be able to live without your business.
+Essentially, you want your customers, whether through particular features, your service, or world-class marketing, to not be able to live without your business.
 The inputs necessary for this phenomenon to occur will adjust with different customer segments, but the thought process for each segment remains the same.
-So, how do you determine your product's elasticity for each segment, and use this knowledge to your advantage?
+So, how do you determine your product's elasticity for each segment and use this knowledge to your advantage?
 Here are a few things to think about:

-Google has done a swimmingly good job with their AdWords platform in driving demand, because a considerable amount of businesses utilize their advertising to sustain their entire businesses.
-Of course, competitors are creeping up, but through your marketing and actual product make your offering a necessity.
-You must figure out the answer to: if our customers' revenue dried up (B2B) or income was halved (B2C), what about our offering makes us the last thing they cut out of their lives?
+Google has done a swimmingly good job with their AdWords platform in driving demand because a considerable amount of businesses utilize their advertising to sustain their entire businesses.
+Of course, competitors are creeping up, but your marketing and actual product make your offering a necessity.
+You must figure out the answer to: if our customers' revenue dried up (B2B) or consumer income was halved (B2C), what about our offering makes us the last thing they cut out of their lives?

 I eat a lot of sandwiches (don't judge).
-If the price of Boar’s head deli cuts went up, I could easily switch to Sarah Lee Turkey breast.
+If the price of Boar’s Head Deli cuts went up, I could easily switch to Sarah Lee Turkey Breast.
 There are a ton of other brands of cold cuts available, so unless Boar’s head could convince me its quality was somehow worth the price increase, I will probably stop buying their meat.

 If your product has a lot of competition that is pretty similar, raising prices will most likely drive consumers away.
-I’m just going to make a quick shout out to product differentiation here.
-In the SaaS and software space, product differentiation is a lot easier than if you're selling vaccuum cleaners.
+I’m just going to make a quick shout-out to product differentiation here.
+In the SaaS and software space, product differentiation is a lot easier than if you're selling vacuum cleaners.
 Therefore, build integral features that are essential to the customer and that your competitors don't have in their wheelhouse.
 Alternatively, become a part of your customer's backstory, where the switching costs from you would be so high, it wouldn't be worth the move.
 We use Hubspot on a hardcore level.
 Switching to another platform would be inconvenient from a tactical and procedural standpoint.
 Of course, a competitor with this in mind could create an easy solution, but it's doubtful (Boston love!).

 3. How much does your product actually cost?